mattonri/critical_analytics/README.md

     Overall dice rolls had little corrilation with swearing frequency but Nat1s and Nat20s had a minor positive relationship with the swearing in an episode.
 Do Lower/Higher rolls change the sentiment of the episode?
 Does the language become negative/positive?
     In the same way, Nat20s and Nat 1s seem to correlate to more negative sentiment in the episode overall.
+How does the language change over the season?
+    Subjectivity had the most noticeable change over the season, likely as player's parts increased in ratio to the DM.

 # Development Environment

 The program was developed with a lot of different libraries for text processsing, data handling, chart rendering and more.
 Libraries include: nltk, collections, pandas, numpy, and plotlyExpress.